 Food Allergy Symptoms

 - Hair loss

-If you don't treat these symptoms, food allergies can lead to mood changes, asthma, seizures, vomiting, sneezing can also cause asthma, gas and loose stool.
-Chemical and environmental irritants like household dust, some types of shampoo, pollen, shampoos or some of the household chemicals you clean with can also trigger an allergic reaction.
+If you don't treat these symptoms, food allergies can lead to mood changes, asthma, seizures, vomiting, sneezing, asthma, gas, and loose stool.
+Chemical and environmental irritants like household dust, some types of shampoo, pollen, shampoos, or some of the household chemicals you clean with can also trigger an allergic reaction.